aroemers/gluer/README.md

 2. Determine all eligible Adapters, by filtering all available Adapters on (a) whether it implements/extends a (sub)type of the _where_ type, and (b) if it has a single-argument constructor taking a (syper)type of the _what_ type.
 Based on the filtered result, the resolution continues as follows:
   * If none are found to be eligible, report this as an error (or throw a RuntimeException), for the injection cannot take place.
   * If one is found, we are done and that Adapter will be used for injection.
-Continue to step 4.
+Continue to step 5.
   * If more than one has been found, continue to step 3.

 3. Determine the "closest" Adapter.
 We take the eligible Adapters from step 2 and filter them once more, to see which are the closest.
 Closest here means, which Adapter has a single-argument constructor that takes a type closest to the _what_ type, when looking at the inheritance hierarchy, and if more than one are found to be equally close at this point, the same is done for the _where_ type.
 Based on the filtered results, the resolution continues as follows:
   * If one is found (at least one is always found), we are done and that Adapter will be used.
-We continue at step 4.
+We continue at step 5.
+  * If more than one has been found, continue to step 4.

+4. Multiple Adapters are equally close.
+Now the tool looks at the declared precendences, if any.
+All equally close Adapters are filtered, by checking whether they are preceded by another Adapter in the list.
+If so, it will be removed from the list (It is removed at the end of this filtering process, so circular precedence rules would yield an empty list.
+Adding a check for circular precedence declarations is a future improvement).
+  * If this way the list has shrunk to one, we are done and that Adapter will be used.
+We continue at step 5.
-  * If more than one has been found, the framework cannot make a decision which Adapter to use and reports a resolution conflict error (or throws a RuntimeException).
+  * If, however, the list still contains two or more Adapters, the framework cannot make a decision which Adapter to use and reports a resolution conflict error (or throws a RuntimeException).

-4. A (most) suitable Adapter has been found at this point, and if the tool is used in _checking_ mode, then we are done.
+5. A (most) suitable Adapter has been found at this point, and if the tool is used in _checking_ mode, then we are done.
 If, however, the tool is used in _runtime_ mode, it will also determine the "closest" constructor of that Adapter, based on the _what_ type.
 This constructor will be used for instantiating the Adapter.
   * It can occur that multiple constructors are equally close to the _what_ type.
 Currently, the constructor choice will be semi-random.

 ### Associations (.gluer files)